getguesstimate/guesstimate-documentation-old/functions/finance_functions.md

 # Financial Functions

 Guesstimate uses [Finance.js](http://financejs.org/) for financial functions.
-Most functions are available, and we have good overlap with most spreadsheet financial functions (if you need more, contact us with the chat window below).
+Most functions are available, and we have good overlap with most spreadsheet financial functions (if you need more, please contact us).
 In particular, the following functions are available.

 *   [AM(principal, rate, total number of payments, [type])](http://financejs.org/#Amortization)
 *   [CAGR(beginning value, ending value, number of periods)](http://financejs.org/#CAGR)